2장. Using system-wide cryptographic policies

 Your system is not CC-compliant after you set the FIPS:OSPP cryptographic subpolicy.
 The only correct way to make your RHEL system compliant with the CC standard is by following the guidance provided in the cc-config package.
 See the Common Criteria section on the Product compliance Red Hat Customer Portal page for a list of certified RHEL versions, validation reports, and links to CC guides.

 Red Hat continuously adjusts all policy levels so that all libraries provide secure defaults, except when using the LEGACY policy.
 Even though the LEGACY profile does not provide secure defaults, it does not include any algorithms that are easily exploitable.
-As such, the set of enabled algorithms or acceptable key sizes in any provided policy may change during the lifetime of Red Hat Enterprise Linux.
+As such, the set of enabled algorithms or acceptable key sizes in any provided policy might change during the lifetime of Red Hat Enterprise Linux.

 The specific algorithms and ciphers described as allowed in the policy levels are available only if an application supports them: